aws-samples/amazon-sagemaker-entrypoint-utilities/examples/00-hello-world/README.md

-Both `entrypoint.py` and `entrypoint-click.py` show the minimal working examples of how to use `smepu` to write meta-entrypoint scripts that can run as SageMaker training jobs.
+Both `entrypoint.py` and `entrypoint-click.py` show minimal working examples of how to use `smepu` to write meta-entrypoint scripts that can run as SageMaker training jobs.